tareq1988/wp-recaptcha-integration/readme.txt

 = I found a bug.
 Where should I post it? =

 I personally prefer GitHub.
 The plugin code is here: [GitHub](https://github.com/mcguffin/wp-recaptcha-integration)

-= I want to use the latest files.
-How can I do this? =

-Use the GitHub Repo rather than the WordPress Plugin.
-Do as follows:

-1. If you haven't already done: [Install git](https://help.github.com/articles/set-up-git)

-2. in the console cd into Your 'wp-content/plugins´ directory

-3. type `git clone git@github.com:mcguffin/wp-recaptcha-integration.git`

-4. If you want to update to the latest files (be careful, might be untested with your WP-Version) type `git pull.

-The GitHub master branch is likely to contain unstable and untested code.
-Use it on your own risk.
-The stable versions are under [releases](https://github.com/mcguffin/wp-recaptcha-integration/releases) which are in sync with the WordPress Plugin Repository.

 = Will you accept translations? =